A look at the trials that produced flip-flop Knox verdicts

-The couple later said they had spent the evening at Sollecito's place watching a movie, smoking pot and making love.
+The couple later said they had spent the evening at Sollecito’s place watching a movie, smoking marijuana and making love.
 Knox said her false confession was forced under duress during all-night questioning by Italian police without a lawyer present and in a language she barely spoke.
 The defense teams argued neither had a motive to kill Kercher.

 Knox, meanwhile, falsely blamed a Congolese bar owner for the murder.
 Eventually another man, Rudy Guede from Ivory Coast, was arrested, tried and convicted of the murder in a separate trial.

 —Oct.
 3, 2011: The court threw out the convictions of Knox and Sollecito, declaring them innocent of murder and freeing them immediately after nearly four years in prison.
 Knox’s slander conviction was upheld and the sentence was increased from one year to three years.
 The court criticized the “building blocks” of their conviction and the failure to identify a motive.

 Expert witnesses said the DNA on the knife blade attributed to Kercher was “unreliable” and that the testing was not up to international standards.
 Independent experts also suggested the bra clasp evidence could have easily been contaminated.

 —March 26, 2013: Italy’s highest court vacated the acquittal, ordering a new appeals trial in a scathing decision that attacked the Perugia appellate court’s logic and ordered the examination of evidence that had been omitted previously.

 APPEAL NO. 2 IN FLORENCE